 |Master of Science (Ecosystem Science)||2 March, 5:30pm – 9pm, Room MB11, Academic Hub, Burnley Campus [map]. |

-Students can also attend other events during the Melbourne Population Health Student Association (MPHSA) orientation on the 24th and 25th of February.
+Students can also attend other events during the Melbourne Population Health Student Association (MPHSA) orientation on 24 and 25 February.
 More information.

 |Master of Science (Mathematics and Statistics)||26 February, 1pm – 2.30pm, Evan Williams Theatre, Peter Hall [map]. |